NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/01-training-guidelines.md

 during your training event.
-Legal advice is beyond the scope of this resource, but do consider what rules/laws apply to your jurisdiction e.g. regarding taking (online) recordings of the event, taking pictures and publishing them, e.g., on social media, or for requiring participants to write down their names/email addresses or similar in shared documents.
+Legal advice is beyond the scope of this resource, but do consider what rules/laws apply to your jurisdiction e.g. regarding taking (online) recordings of the event, taking pictures and publishing them, e.g. on social media, or for requiring participants to write down their names/email addresses or similar in shared documents.

 ### Presentations
-The presentations should be kept **relevant to the topic** and further the understanding of the learning goals.
+The presentations should be kept **relevant to the topic** and further the understanding of the intended learning outcomes.
 They should enable the listeners to work on any following hands-on exercises independently.
 It is a good idea for each session to **start with an overview** of what topic you are going to cover.